-Forty lucky members of the public were on board, each one had got hold of their ticket through the draws held in Blackpool and Wyre.
-They were joined by dignitaries who accompanied them to celebrate their long awaited return.
+Forty lucky members of the public were on board.
+Each received their tickets through draws held in Blackpool and Wyre.
+They were joined by dignitaries who accompanied them to celebrate the long awaited return of the trams.

-MP Paul Maynard was there, along with the Leader and Chief Executive of Wyre Council, Cleveleys Councillors and members of the Association of Commerce and Trade, to celebrate the return of the trams.
-Unfortunately it was raining heavily at this point so most of the event took place in the tram shelter, but it didn’t put a dampner on the exciting proceedings!
+MP Paul Maynard was there, along with the Leader and Chief Executive of Wyre Council, Cleveleys Councillors and members of the Association of Commerce and Trade.
+Unfortunately it was raining heavily at this point, so most of the event took place in the tram shelter.
+But it didn’t put a dampener on the exciting proceedings!

 There, it was greeted by a brass band and another crowd of people eagerly waiting for a sight of it.
 By this time, the rain had eased to a slow drizzle, as the Mayor of Wyre made a speech from inside the tram, welcoming it to the town.

 Abby Rose Clarke had been waiting patiently to present flowers to the Mayors, and got her chance to hand out the bouquets to much applause.

 After the reception and buffet, the skies cleared and the sun came out.
 The passengers made their way back to the Fleetwood Ferry Tram Stop for the official photos and their return journey back to Festival House.